 Kudos to you for giving yourself a break from regular running and experience trail-running.
-Of course, if you are going to run on an uneven, single lane, and challenging tracks, you’ll need something more supportive than regular running shoes.
+Of course, if you are going to run on uneven, single-lane, and challenging tracks, you’ll need something more supportive than regular running shoes.

 Trail running shoes will help cushion your legs against rocky patches, protect from uneven surfaces, and obviously, mud and dirt from entering.